-Heavy-fermion (HF) metals are constantly and intensively studied.
-It is commonly believed that their behavior is determined by quantum critical point (QCP) that generates non-Fermi liquid (NFL) behavior, revealing vivid deviations from the Landau Fermi liquid (LFL) behavior.
-QCP is usually associated with a magnetic QCP, see e.g. \cite{col,loh}.
-The NFL behavior is commonly characterized by a set of exponents of the temperature dependence of the physical properties, such as specific heat, resistivity, susceptibility etc. \cite{col,loh,shagrep}.
-These exponents are different from those of ordinary Fermi liquids.
-The LFL and NFL behaviors, and the crossover region cannot be captured by any single exponent as seen, for example, from Fig. \ref{fig1} (a), that depicts the behavior of the normalized specific heat $(C/T)_N$ extracted from measurements of the specific heat $C/T$ on $\rm YbRh_2Si_2$ \cite{oeschler:2008}.
-In the vicinity of QCP it is helpful to use "internal" scales to measure $C/T$ and the temperature $T$ in order to reveal a universal scaling behavior \cite{shagrep}.
-A maximum structure $(C/T)_M$ in $C/T$ at temperature $T_M$ appears with the application of magnetic field $B$ and $T_M$ acquires higher values as $B$ is increased.
-To obtain $(C/T)_N$, we use $(C/T)_M$ and $T_M$ as "internal" scales: $(C/T)_M$ is used to normalize $C/T$, and $T$ is normalized by $T_M$.
+It is ordinarily believed that the behavior of heavy-fermion (HF) metals is determined by quantum critical point (QCP) that suppresses quasiparticle excitations and generates non-Fermi liquid (NFL) behavior, revealing vivid deviations from the Landau Fermi liquid (LFL) behavior, see e.g. \cite{col,loh}.
+The NFL behavior is commonly characterized by a set of exponents of the temperature dependence of the physical properties, such as specific heat, resistivity, susceptibility etc. \cite{col,loh,shagrep,book}.
+The LFL and NFL behaviors, and the crossover region cannot be captured by any single exponent as seen, for example, from Fig. \ref{fig1} (a), that depicts the behavior of the normalized specific heat $(C/T)_N$ extracted from measurements of the specific heat $C/T\propto M^*$ on $\rm YbRh_2Si_2$ under the application of magnetic fields $B$ \cite{oeschler:2008}, where $M^*$ is the effective mass and $T$ is temperature.
+It is seen that the curves $(C/T)_N$ obtained in measurements at different magnetic fields $B$ merge into a single one, exhibiting the scaling behavior \cite{shagrep,book,shaginyan:2009}.
+This scaling behavior obtains an adequate description within the framework of fermion condensation theory (FC) that supports the extended quasiparticle paradigm \cite{shagrep,book}.